 The cost of capital rate is the cost in excess of the risk-free rate, to the third party taking over the liabilities, of raising and holding capital to support the non-hedgeable risks over the lifetime of the business.
-The same cost of capital rate is used for all insurance companies and is prescribed by EIOPA at 6% per annum.
+The same cost of capital rate is used for all insurance companies and is prescribed by the PRA at 6% per annum.

-Summary Business and System of Risk Valuation for Capital Other Performance Governance Profile Solvency Purposes Management Information
+Business and System of Risk Valuation for Capital Other Performance Solvency Purposes Summary Governance Profile Management Information